nschan/nf-arassembly/README.md

 ## Polishing with pilon

-The assemblies can optionally be polished using available short-reads using pilon.
+The assemblies can optionally be polished using available short-reads using [`pilon`](https://github.com/broadinstitute/pilon).
 `--polish_pilon`

 This requires additional information in the samplesheet: `shortread_F`, `shortread_R` and `paired`: